 Tromsø´s official website for tourism and travel information

-Below, we have gathered information on how to responsibly and legally use drones and photograph in and around Tromsø.
+Below, we have gathered information on how to responsibly and legally use drones and photograph around Tromsø.

 Drone guide by Luftfarstilsynet